RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/resume.png

 Stopped : The project status changed to “Stopped”.
-In a Stopped state all underlying resources will be stopped and the user will not be able to perform actions on them but we are able to terminate the product.
-We need to manually start the resources except the s3 product.
+In a Stopped state all underlying resources will be stopped and the user will not be able to perform actions on them but you are able to terminate the product.
+You need to manually start the resources except the s3 product.

 .. image:: images/stop.png